 Learn the secrets of finding great bargains when in Ho Chi Minh City.
 There’s more than meets the eye.
 Clothes (western sizes), internationally renowned designers, souvenirs, antiques and more.
 You just have to know where to look.
 Shop til you drop!

 Rosemary, a designer by trade with an eye for a bargain conducts two tours.
 The first is a great day out with the girls (and guys if they want).
-Limousines, champagne, designer clothes, accessories, jewelry, high tea, a makeover and more.
+Limousines, champagne, designer clothes, accessories, jewellery, high tea, a makeover and more.
 The second delves into the treasures that can be found around town.
 Junk shops, markets, furniture makers, antiques.
 If you can’t find a unique souvenir to take home, you’re not looking.
 Read about it HERE.

 Follow her on Facebook here.
 The website is coming soon.